-- 3. With effect from 1 August 2011, the NFAAR-HY will form part of the University's regulations for the assessment of Undergraduate and Taught Postgraduate programmes, Foundation degree programmes, Honours Year programmes, and Continuing Professional Development (CDP) framework programmes (see Regulation 15, http://www.bath.ac.uk/regulations/).
+- 3. With effect from 1 August 2010, the NFAAR-PGT will form part of the University's regulations for the assessment of Undergraduate and Taught Postgraduate programmes (see Regulation 15, http://go.bath.ac.uk/regulations).
 It will constitute the regulations and procedures applicable to the relevant students defined in Regulation 15.1(d) who are on the relevant programmes defined in Regulation 15.1(f), for whom the following sections of Regulation 15 will not apply: 15.2, 15.3, 15.4(a) & (b), and 15.7. - 4.
-The manner of the integration of the NFAAR-HY with Regulation 15 is described in Appendix 1: Integration of the NFAAR with University Regulation 15.
-The NFAAR-HY is part of the NFAAR supplement to the University Regulations, and will normally be produced separately from them. - 5.
-The following sections of Regulation 15 will apply to relevant students under the NFAAR-HY: 15.1, 15.4(c), 15.5, and 15.6.
+The manner of the integration of the NFAAR-PGT with Regulation 15 is described in Appendix 1: Integration of the NFAAR with University Regulation 15.
+The NFAAR-PGT is part of the NFAAR supplement to the University Regulations, and will normally be produced separately from them. - 5.
+The following sections of Regulation 15 will apply to relevant students under the NFAAR-PGT: 15.1, 15.4(c), 15.5, and 15.6.